ShwetaGupta15/Data-Integration/Readme.md

 - Vendors product and part suppliers
 - Sales promotions

-The facts include, which  -
+The facts include, which are as below  -
 - fct_internetsales
 - fct_storesales
 - fct_internetsales_REJECTS